ppcamp/go-pismo-code-challenge/README.md

 ## How to run?

-1. Type `make up`. this will startup the database in a docker environment.
+1. Type `make up`. this will startup the database and the swagger service in a docker environment.
 2. Type `make migrate`, this will run the `cli app` that executes the migrations stored in `migrations` folder.
 3. Type `make run` to run app in development mode.